igobb/Digital-Bussines-Card-React/README.md

 ## Setup
 To run this project, open this link:

-<a href:"https://igobb.github.io/Digital-Bussines-Card-React/">Digital Bussines Card site</a>
+⭐ <a href="https://igobb.github.io/Digital-Bussines-Card-React/">Digital Bussines Card</a> ⭐

 ## Project Status